-Afghanistan, Argentina, Canada, Central African Republic, Colombia, Czech Republic, Georgia, Guatemala, Indonesia, Liberia, Liechtenstein, Mexico, The Netherlands, Qatar, Republic of Korea, Somalia, Sri Lanka, Sweden, Timor-Leste, Tunisia, United Kingdom.
+Afghanistan, Argentina, Brazil, Cabo Verde, Canada, Central African Republic, Colombia, Costa Rica, the Czech Republic, Ethiopia, Georgia, Germany, Ghana, Guatemala, Indonesia, Jordan, Liberia, Liechtenstein, Mexico, the Netherlands, Norway, Qatar, Republic of Korea, Rwanda, Sierra Leone, Somalia, Sri Lanka, Sweden, Switzerland, Timor-Leste, Tunisia, United Kingdom, and Uruguay.

 International organizations and global partnerships supporting the Pathfinders for Peaceful, Just and Inclusive Societies

 United Nations Department of Economic and Social Affairs, United Nations Development Programme, UN Global Compact, UN Habitat, UNICEF, United Nations Office at Geneva, United Nations Office on Drugs and Crime, UN Women, World Bank.

 16+ Forum, Alliance 8.7, g7+, Geneva Peacebuilding Platform, Global Alliance for Reporting Progress on Peaceful, Just, and Inclusive Societies, Global Partnership for the Prevention of Armed Conflict, Global Partnership to End Violence Against Children, Namati, Open Government Partnership, Transparency, Accountability & Participation (TAP) Network.